Eligible transported waste deductions for landfill sites

 Deductible waste = total mixed material (waste and non-waste) transported from an EPA-licensed landfill (tonnes) – non-leviable waste and non-waste material (tonnes)

-How is a deduction for green waste calculated?
+Calculating the deduction for green waste

 Due to the potential weight lost when green waste is composted, a difference may occur between the weight of green waste received and the weight of composted green waste that leaves an EPA-licensed landfill.